-We create a new Difficulty of Registration Index (DORI) extracted via an item response theory (IRT) model of four key dimensions of voter registration regimes across the states and over time.
+We create a new Difficulty of Registration Index (DORI) extracted via an item response theory (IRT) model of key dimensions of voter registration laws across the states and over time.
 We find that most states made registration easier over time.
 North Carolina, though, imposed a host of new voter registration restrictions.
-Using a mixed-methods approach, we find that increased DORI is associated with increased probability that young people report problems registering, and lower self-reported turnout.
-Interestingly, the results are driven by one state—North Carolina—which imposed a host of new voting restrictions.
-These new barriers made the young North Carolinians less likely to vote.
+Using a mixed-methods approach, we find that increased DORI is associated with more problems registering and lower likelihood of voting among young North Carolinians.
 This study clarifies how new registration restrictions can change the electorate and impact political equality.

 Keywords: voter registration, youth turnout, election laws, state politics, item response theory

 “Descriptive Representation and the Diffusion of Innovations in the American States.” (with Jack Nickelson)

 We argue that diverse legislatures, drawing on the various experiences, skills, and perspectives of their members, will be more innovative as long as legislators are given the resources and opportunities to leverage their diversity.
 We measure innovation as 1) the tendency to adopt new policies and 2) the use of unique legislative language.
 The study provides insights into how the presence of historically underrepresented populations in state legislatures can shape the policies that spread nationwide.

 Keywords: diversity, legislative politics, state politics, policy diffusion, text analysis

 “Business Backgrounds and Cultural Capture.”